Why Get a Medicare Flex Card?

 Copayment Costs

 Most Medicare Advantage plans require beneficiaries to pay fixed out-of-pocket fees, known as copays, with each medical service or item.
-Eligible flex card holders use their card to pay those fees, whether at the medical receptionist’s or pharmacist’s desk to pay for each visit or prescription copay.
+Eligible flex card holders use their flex card to pay those fees, whether at the medical receptionist’s or pharmacist’s desk to pay for each visit or prescription copay

 Medical Equipment

 Original Medicare and Medicare Advantage will pay for medically necessary pieces of durable medical equipment like wheelchairs, nebulizers, and prosthetics.
 However, items designed for comfort, equipment to help you outside your home, and home modifications often get excluded from coverage.
-However, those with this Medicare benefit could use the card to pay for typically excluded devices and modifications like handrails, shower stools, and wheelchair ramps.
+However, those with Medicare flex cards could use the card to pay for typically excluded devices and modifications like handrails, shower stools, and wheelchair ramps.

 Medicare Advantage plans typically cover medically necessary diagnostic services like X-rays, SET scans, mammograms, and blood tests annually or following a physician’s order.
 However, some beneficiaries may want additional screenings.
-This Medicare benefit could help you pay for additional screenings that will not be covered by your plan.
+Medicare flex cards could help you pay for additional screenings that will not be covered by your plan.

 Over-the-Counter Medications

 Many Medicare Advantage plans offer some coverage for over-the-counter medication.
-Utilizing that coverage with a flex card can make purchasing necessary non-prescription medicines and equipment like aspirin and bandages more affordable.
-These cards also allow beneficiaries to purchase such items through local retailers or online, as the cards function like preloaded debit cards that can be used wherever debit cards are accepted.
+Utilizing that coverage with a Medicare flex card can make purchasing necessary non-prescription medicines and equipment like aspirin and bandages more affordable.
+Medicare flex cards also allow beneficiaries to purchase such items through local retailers or online, as the flex cards function like preloaded debit cards that can be used wherever debit cards are accepted.

 Certain Prescriptions

-Medicare Advantage plans with bundled Part D covers prescriptions medications that are within the plan’s formulary, or list of medications it will cover.
-However, some cards include allowances for uncovered prescription drugs.
+Medicare Advantage plans with bundled Part D covers prescription medications that are within the plan’s formulary or list of medications it will cover.
+However, some flex cards include allowances for uncovered prescription drugs.
 These extra funds can prove critical, especially if you must wait for your doctor to determine if a different covered drug could be substituted in the future.

 What Would Not Be An Effective Use of a Flex Card?